 Not to be outdone by her husband, the painting by Candice Bohannon Grace was awarded a Certificate of Excellence, placing it in the judges’ pick for the top 50 works from the nearly 2000 entries this year.

 |Candice Bohannon, Grace, 2012|

-On Sunday, George and Tatiana Zaytseva met with world-renowned artist Nelson Shanks at the Studio Incamminati to discuss lead white oil paint, a hot topic for artists at the conference due to the recent worldwide shortage of this most important color.
-There we toured the studio and met Stephen Early and Lea Wight among many others.
+On Sunday, George and Tatiana Zaytseva met with world-renowned artist Nelson Shanks at the Studio Incamminati to discuss lead white oil paint, a hot topic for artists at the conference due to the recent worldwide shortage of this essential color.
+We toured the studio and met Stephen Early and Lea Wight, among many others.

 Here are photos of the Natural Pigments booth at the 14th Annual Art of the Portrait Conference.

 |Thomas Hackenburger, master brushmaker for Kolibri Brushes, was on hand at our exhibit booth to explain brushmaking and the qualities of natural and synthetic hairs used in artists’ brushes.|

 |Tatiana Zaytseva, managing director of Natural Pigments, discusses the unique properties of Rublev Colours Artists Oils with a customer.|